We are happy to announce the return of the Capital Grants for 2021.

 - Building improvements of leased property.
 PCF typically will not invest in building improvements to property not owned by the nonprofit applicant organization.
 Some exceptions may be made at the discretion of the board to property owned by the city or school district or other public entity or for exceptionally long term lease arrangements.

-Agencies are also required to meet PCF’s Grant Recognition Guidelines.
+Grant RECOGNITION GUIDELINES — Agencies are asked to meet PCF’s Grant Recognition Guidelines.
+We encourage the use of Pasadena-area vendors when appropriate.